 Graduating with professional experience and global perspectives, communication students embark on successful careers in journalism, marketing, technical editing, public relations and more.

-The ability to communicate clearly and with relevant purpose is an invaluable skill, especially in today’s ever-changing media landscape.
-Students in Drexel’s Department of Communication gain broad theoretical knowledge and practical, hands-on experience as they work toward a future in marketing, journalism, technical editing, and countless other areas in which communication skills are essential.
+Students in Drexel University’s Department of Communication gain broad theoretical knowledge and hands-on experience as they work toward a future in marketing, journalism, technical editing, and countless other areas in which communication skills are essential.

-The Communication program offers four distinct concentrations to prepare students for a variety of careers; public relations, journalism, technical and science communication and an open, flexible track.
-Students in all concentrations gain hands-on work experience in Drexel’s renowned cooperative education (co-op) program.
+The Communication bachelor’s program offers four distinct concentrations: Public Relations, Journalism, Technical and Science Communication, and an open, flexible track.
+Students in all concentrations gain real-world career experience in Drexel’s renowned cooperative education (co-op) program.

-At the graduate level, the Department of Communication offers a Master of Science in Communication as well as a Doctoral Degree in Communication, Culture and Media.
-The MS in Communication includes four areas of specialization: Public Communication, Technical Communication, Science Communication and Communication, Culture and Media.
+At the graduate level, the department offers a Master of Science in Communication as well as a Doctorate in Communication, Culture and Media.
+The MS in Communication includes four areas of specialization: Public Communication, Technical Communication, Science Communication, and Communication, Culture and Media.

-Students in all concentrations conduct co-ops with industry leaders in a wide variety of fields.
-In the past, Communication majors have completed co-ops with Comcast; the Philadelphia Flyers, Eagles and 76ers; Exelon Corporation; GlaxoSmithKline; a number of TV stations, newspapers and magazines; and many other businesses and organizations.
+Students in all concentrations conduct co-ops with industry leaders, including Comcast; the Philadelphia Flyers, Eagles and 76ers; Exelon Corporation; GlaxoSmithKline; a number of TV stations, newspapers and magazines; and many other businesses and organizations.

-- Drexel Edits: Provides editing and proofreading services to community non-profits.
+Drexel Edits: Provides editing and proofreading services to local nonprofits.
 Contact: Lawrence Souder at email@example.com.